gcallah/work/chaps/weber.md

 - Becker, G. 2009.
 "The Continuing Path of Distortion: The Protestant Ethic and Max Weber's School Enrolment Statistics".
 *Acta Sociologica*, Volume 52, Issue 3 195-301

+- Baechler, Jean.
+Trans.
+Barry Cooper.
+1975. *The Origins of Capitalism*.
+Oxford: Basil Blackwell.

 - Braudel, F. 1977. *Afterthoughts on Material Civilization and Capitalism*.
 Baltimore: Johns Hopkins University Press.

-- Callahan G. 2007.
+- Callahan, Gene.
+2007.
 "Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

 - Campbell C. 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.